Rob Wittman

-Early life, education and career
+Early life, education, and career

 Wittman was born in Washington, D.C., the son of adoptive parents Regina C. (née Wood) and Frank Joseph Wittman.
 His father was of German descent and his mother's ancestors included immigrants from Ireland and Canada.
 He grew up in Henrico County, Virginia.
 He attended the Virginia Polytechnic Institute and State University (Virginia Tech) as a member of the Corps of Cadets and Army ROTC and studied biology.
-He did not subsequently serve in the military.
 While at Virginia Tech, he spent the summers working at a tomato cannery and on a fishing vessel.
 Also while in college, Wittman was a member of the Delta Tau Delta fraternity.
 He earned a master's degree in public health from the University of North Carolina at Chapel Hill in 1990 and a Ph.D. from Virginia Commonwealth University in 2002.
 Wittman worked for 20 years with the Virginia Department of Health.
 He served as an environmental health specialist and was field director for the Division of Shellfish Sanitation.

 Wittman served on the Montross Town Council from 1986 to 1996 and as mayor of the Town of Montross from 1992 to 1996.
-Two of his major accomplishments in this office were the overhaul of the sewage system and the development of a computerized system for tax billing.
+Two of his major initiatives in this office were the overhaul of the sewage system and the development of a computerized system for tax billing.
 From 1996 to 2005, Wittman served on the Westmoreland County Board of Supervisors, the last two years as chair.
 He helped create new libraries and pushed for raises in teacher salaries.